Vroma Fava Bean (75 Days)

 Harvest: For shelling beans- pick when pods are fully formed and beans are green and soft.
 For dried beans- when pods are dried and beans inside are dry and brown.

-Tips: Grow in light, well-drained soil, provide adequate, even moisture, especially at flowering time.
+Tips: Fava Beans should be grown in light, well-drained soil and provide adequate, even moisture, especially at flowering time.
 Dry soil can result in low yields and fibrous pods.
-Do not over fertilize with nitrogen which results in a surplus of foliage and low, delayed pod growth.
+Do not over-fertilize with nitrogen which results in a surplus of foliage and low, delayed pod growth.
 Adding inoculant at planting time aids in a larger harvest and more robust plants.
-Sow a few times a season, 3-4 weeks apart for a continuous harevest.
+Sow a few times a season, 3-4 weeks apart for a continuous harvest.